Until The House Of Commons Has To Respond To The Petition On Making National Indigenous Peoples Day A Stat Holiday.

 Update: Since publishing this piece, MP Georgina Jolibois representing the riding of Desnethe-Missinippi-Churchill River in Saskatchewan has put forth a Private Member's Bill proposing to make National Indigenous Peoples' Day a national, statutory holiday.
 Her bill had its first reading in the House of Commons on Oct.
 24, 2017 and is currently moving forward.
 More information on this development can be found here.

-We were very excited to see the Prime Minister announce yesterday that National Aboriginal Day will be renamed National Indigenous Peoples Day in 2018.
+We were very excited to see the Prime Minister announced yesterday that National Aboriginal Day will be renamed National Indigenous Peoples Day in 2018.
 We believe that language is an important step in recognizing Indigenous Peoples in Canada as sovereign and also a crucial factor in Reconciliation.
 To find out more about why “Indigenous Peoples” is a better option that “Aboriginal”, check out our blog.

 While excited about the name change, we at Animikii were waiting for another announcement that did not come.
 Last year, we released an article and created a petition to submit to the House of Commons about making National Indigenous Peoples Day a statutory holiday.